 When approaching writing instruction for students with disabilities, it is helpful to consider writing as a form of communication, rather than focusing on the physical task of manipulating a pencil or keyboard.
 Regardless of age, all writers must progress through the same developmental stages of writing.
 T-TAC ODU is pleased to offer the following free… Read More Writing Instruction for Students on the ASOL Curriculum

-myStoryMaker, (requires flash) is a free interactive program for writing short stories hosted by the Carnegie Library of Pittsburgh.
+My StoryMaker, (your computer needs Adobe Flash to use this website) is a free interactive program for writing short stories hosted by the Carnegie Library of Pittsburgh.
 Through visuals, the author selects the characters, items, objects and settings.
 By selecting feelings, actions, and interactions, the author guides the characters.
 The program fills in sentences based… Read More My StoryMaker